 Current customers that have already purchased your product/service in the past, or consumers that have dealt with your company in the past may be less likely to have extensive questions.
 These contacts are more likely to call you if they have a question, rather than answer a call from your business when they feel it’s not necessary.

-When your outbound calling strategy focuses on new contacts as opposed to your well-seasoned customers, it’s likely that you’ll begin to see improvements in your connection rates.
+When your outbound calling strategy focuses on new contacts as opposed to your well-seasoned customers, it’s likely that you’ll begin to see improvements in your answer rates.